Feb 07, 2021

 Whether you live in a dorm or an off-campus apartment, you can use your student loans to pay for housing and related expenses (e.g., utilities).
 Living expenses can also vary greatly depending on where you live and whether you attend an urban school (where housing tends to be more expensive) or a rural school.

 It can be expensive getting to and from school, but student loans can help.
-Use the proceeds to cover a parking pass, gas expenses, public transit costs or a flight home during breaks.
-Not keeping a car on campus, carpooling, and using a bike or other alternate forms of transportation can help you save on these costs
+You can use your student loan proceeds to cover a parking pass, gas expenses, public transit costs or a flight home during breaks.
+To help you save money, consider not keeping a car on campus, carpooling, and using a bike or other alternate forms of transportation.

 Student loans can cover your meal plan and other food expenses during college.
 There are often several types of meal plans offered from commuter meal plans to plans for students living on campus full-time.
 Be sure to look at the options closely and be realistic about what will work best for your eating habits.

 Student loans can be used to buy textbooks, a computer, and other required supplies and equipment for classes.
-To help stretch your student loan dollars, it's best to look for used books and refurbished electronics to keep costs down.
-You can also talk to your professors at the beginning of the term to see if you can buy earlier editions of a textbook and determine other ways to help reduce classroom costs.
+To help save on costs, it's best to look for used books and refurbished electronics.
+You can also talk to your professors at the beginning of the term to see if you can buy earlier editions of a textbook to help reduce classroom costs.

 Everyone gets tired of eating in the dining halls day after day, but going out to restaurants on a regular basis can add up quickly.
-If you have access to a kitchen (or even just a microwave), consider cooking some of your meals to add variety into your diet, and save dining out for special celebrations like acing that physics midterm.
+If you have access to a kitchen (or even just a microwave), consider cooking some of your meals to add variety into your diet, and save dining out for special celebrations.

 No matter how badly you want to deck the walls with posters and warm up the room with an area rug, these purchases are not "necessities."
 Instead, you can save money and hone your DIY skills by finding creative (and inexpensive) ways to inject some character into your room.